Your 7 step journey to fostering; a flexible, home- based career.

 Once your assessment report is completed, you’ll be sent a draft for you to add to/ amend any details that may need tweaking etc

 You’ll then be invited to attend the next Panel.
 We hold these at least monthly.
 Your report will be discussed and your assessing social worker will introduce you to the panel members.
-Panel will then make a decision whether or not to recommend your approval as a foster carer.
-This decision will be finalised and ‘rubber stamped’ by the Agency Decision Maker (ADM) a few days later.
+Panel will then make a decide whether or not to recommend your approval as a foster carer.
+This recommendation will then be reviewed and considered by a senior manager, the Local Authority’s Agency Decision Maker (ADM), a few days later.
+They will then make the final decision.
 You will then be formally notified that you are now an approved foster carer and who your supervising social worker will be.

 Congratulations!
 Welcome to the fostering family.
 Your supervising social worker will come out and visit you to do your induction visit.
 Here, they will welcome you to the service and give you all the documents you will need to get you started.